Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 The free version of Proton VPN Free doesn’t support P2P traffic, though.
 According to the provider, this is to limit server congestion and prevent a decline in performance for those who really need the service.

-Proton VPN blocking free P2P traffic
+Proton VPN Free blocking P2P traffic

 Torrent traffic is blocked on all Proton VPN Free servers.